OP-DSL/OPS/apps/CloverLeaf/README.md

 * MPI_CUDA - MPI+CUDA version, code generated through the OPS translator. (currently
 there is no MPI support for this version)

+####Building Cloverleaf

+1. set the following environmental variables (e.g. for compiling with Intel compilers)

+   export OPS_COMPILER=intel
+   export OPS_INSTALL_PATH=~/OPS/ops
+   export CUDA_INSTALL_PATH=/usr/local/cuda-5.5

+2. Build the OPS backend libraries:

+   cd ~/OPS/ops/
+   make

+   For systems that does not have CUDA installed comment out the builing of the GPU backend library

+   i.e. change the folloing line

+   all: clean core seq openmp mpi cuda

+   to

+   all: clean core seq openmp mpi #cuda

+3. Build each of the Cloverleaf applications

+   e.g. for building MPI
+   cd ~/OPS/apps/MPI
+   make